INUITS - TORO SEDUTO - SACAJAWEA - POESIA INDIANA

 negligevapse - i love you

-TAIMA, QUJANNAMIIK è tutto, grazie
+TAIMA, QUJANNAMIIK è tutto. grazie

 TAVVAUVUSI arrivederci a tutti voi